Opening Salvos: The Proposed Tariffs

 The War Map: Larger Trade Context

 Your bread, wine, and gin may be pricier because of airplanes.
-For years the United States and EU countries have sparred before the World Trade Organization over prohibited U.S. subsidies to Boeing and prohibited EU subsidies to Airbus.
+For years the United States and EU countries have sparred before the World Trade Organization over prohibited subsidies to European and American airlines.

-In December 2019 the WTO found that Germany, France, Spain and the U.K. continued to provide prohibited subsidies to Airbus and authorized the United States to impose retaliatory tariffs.
+In December 2019, the WTO found that Germany, France, Spain and the U.K. continued to provide prohibited subsidies and authorized the United States to impose retaliatory tariffs.
 At the same time, the WTO is considering whether EU member states may impose tariffs on $11.2 billion worth of U.S. goods in retaliation for illegal U.S. subsidies to Boeing.

 This dispute is not solely the work of Trump administration; it has been ongoing for the past 14 years, even in the midst of previous negotiations between the two parties for a trade and investment partnership.
 What makes this situation unique is the contentious nature of the trade discussions, additional issues surrounding digital taxation and the global pandemic which threatens both economies.